 Summer is in high gear and soon we will be thinking about fall. (gasp…did I just say that?)
 But now, I am thoroughly enjoying all that summer has to offer.
 My favorite is especially the outdoor times and all there is to relish.
 Last week, I shared with you my curbside chest makeover and promised to show you what I would create with this wire holder thingy.
-After having it for a year trying to decide what to do with it, I finally settled on turning it into a repurposed planter.
+Finally, after having it for a year trying to decide what to do with it, I settle on turning it into a repurposed planter.
 Yes, a planter.

 So many of you guessed it was a canning jar lifter…nope.
 It doesn’t hold any of them as the openings are too small.
 Some suggested a glass holder from the 60’s, and that was my first guess too because of the design and rubber tips.
-You can see more of the same on Google.
 But…for the life of me, over a year I couldn’t find a single thrifted glass set to fit in those narrow openings.

 Aren’t they cute?
 I couldn’t resist them!
 I may eventually use this repurposed planter as a bird feeder in the winter, but for now, it will be for my patio.
 As all good moms do, I borrowed my kids mud bar to use as my potting table and got them all set up.

 Now they’re ready to rock ‘n roll with my patio design.

 The remaining jelly molds became useful on my DIY faux fireplace for candle holders.
 These things are a treat!

 You can imagine how happy we are to have our patio for our first summer.
 I am having fun adding things here and there.
 You see how we did it built it all by hand HERE.

 I recently replaced our sofa with this all-weather wicker set because my kids broke the arm off the old one this past winter.

 We enjoy our meals out here, visiting with family and friends, or just long talks.